hema2452/Authentication-form/README.md

 Basic react project for user registration.
-Used useState for data handling and props for data transfer from one component to another component
+Used useState for data handling and props for data transfer from one component to another component.

+Output: npm run dev.